Delicious Soft Loaf Cakes

 - Equally, pour your cake batter into the two cake tins.
 Sprinkle the almonds and the last few raspberries on top of them both along with the streusel.

-- Bake in the centre of the oven for 20 minutes.
+- Bake in the center of the oven for 20 minutes.
 A skewer will come out of the cake clean when it is ready.

 - Allow the two baked cake halves to cool in their tins for 15 minutes.
 After that, transfer them over to a cooling rack to cool completely.